-GALLY, OPERATED BY FERMES DE GALLY (SAINT-DENIS, FRANCE)
+GALLY, OPERATED BY LES FERMES DE GALLY (SAINT-DENIS, FRANCE)

-One of the four GROOF pilot RTGs is located on the site of the “ferme urbaine de Saint-Denis”, near Paris (FRANCE).
+One of the four GROOF pilot RTGs is located on the site of the “Ferme Ouverte de Saint-Denis”, near Paris (FRANCE).
 The farm is dedicated to production and education; it covers 2.3 hectares.
-It currently produces vegetables on a 1-ha area and in a 250-m² greenhouse.
+It currently produces vegetables on a 1.7 ha area and in a 250-m² greenhouse.
 It also receives citizens, families, and companies eager to discover the basics of farming, healthy food, and nature, and how the farm works.

 The farm is managed by Les Fermes de Gally, a French group of family companies specialised in landscaping and devoted to bringing nature and farming in and around the cities.

-The 360-m² RTG is dedicated to vegetable production to increase the tomato and herb production of the farm.
+The 360-m² RTG is dedicated to vegetable production to supplement the existing herb production of the farm.
 The goal is to promote the ambition of the GROOF project with a greenhouse solely dedicated to production.
 Visitors will be able to walk on a platform located on the east and south sides of the RTG.
 Inside the greenhouse, vegetables will be produced on hydroponic systems.
-This will create a flexible production tool, to change the crop if necessary, in order to follow the market.
+This will create a flexible production tool, to change the crop, if necessary, in order to follow the market.
 The stakeholders also want an easily manageable greenhouse, sustainable over time and in the way of producing vegetables.

 Business – value creation

-There is a small shop on the farm that sells fresh produce to local people, so successful that it quickly runs out of stock; so, the ambition is to increase production to meet the demand.
+There is a small shop on the farm that sells fresh products to local people so successful that it quickly runs out of stock.
+The ambition is to increase production to meet the demand.
 Unfortunately, the property cannot be expanded because of urban constrains, so an RTG is a logical solution.
-Producing on roofs is a wonderful opportunity to increase production.
-The RTG will be installed on the only flat roof available for the farmers to work under controlled conditions, and then to get better yields than in the field without polluting the soil.
+Producing on roofs is a wonderful opportunity to increase production area.
+The RTG has been installed on the only flat roof available for the farmers to work under controlled conditions, allowing to increase yields without having to deal with soil pollution.

-The soils of the farm are polluted with heavy metals, so that leafy greens cannot be produced.
+In fact, the soils of the farm, just like most urban grounds, are polluted with heavy metals, so that leafy greens cannot be produced.
 Leafy greens are produced in soilless systems in the greenhouses present on the farm.
-Due to the success of this production, the farm is in need of more greenhouse surface, but building a new greenhouse is not possible on the ground: the whole surface is currently used for mechanised production and teaching activities, and local rules forbid an extension of covered surfaces.
+Due to the success of this production, the farm continues to produce them there.
+Therefore needing more greenhouse surface to grow crops with high climatic requirements, such as tomatoes or peppers but building a new greenhouse was not possible on the ground: the whole surface is currently used for mechanised production and teaching activities, and local rules forbid an extension of covered surfaces.
 An RTG would solve both space and urbanism issues.

 Installing an RTG on a building to be refurbished gives great freedom to define a fully functional production by adapting the building to farming constraints.
 This will have a big impact on yields inside the greenhouse, as everything will have been designed for production.